The Inflation Reduction Act of 2022, passed August 12, 2022, increases the R&D Tax Credit amount from $250,000 to $500,000.

 How much can your startup save in payroll taxes?

-The IRS has a startup R&D tax credit that allows unprofitable startups to decrease their payroll tax liabilities by up to $250,000 per year - increasing to $500,000 after the passage of the Inflation Reduction Act.
+The IRS has a startup R&D tax credit that allows unprofitable startups to decrease their payroll tax liabilities by up to $500,000 after the passage of the Inflation Reduction Act.
 The tax credit is available to startups that conduct qualified R&D activities within the United States.
-Kruze clients save over $10M per year using this credit.
+Kruze clients are collectively saving over $75M using this credit.

 There are several important points for startup founders to know about R&D tax credits, how they are calculated and how to claim them.